 At the end of the day…

-A Social Media analyst position is about promoting a company’s brand and company culture through new technologies and non traditional platforms while interacting with current and potential customers in a real time environment.
+A Social Media Manager position is about promoting a company’s brand and company culture through new technologies and non-traditional platforms while interacting with current and potential customers in a real-time environment.
 It’s more than just posting to Facebook and Twitter.
-It is a fast paced and challenging career that continues to evolve, and since the internet is never turned off, it can often be all consuming.
-So rest assured Mom, I do have a real job – honest!
+It is a fast-paced and challenging career that continues to evolve, and since the internet is never turned off, it can often be all consuming.